nipreps/fmripost-aroma/docs/outputs.rst

 the design matrix.
 Averaged value of confound (for example, mean ``framewise_displacement``) can also be added as regressors in group level analysis [Yan2013]_.
-*Regressors of motion spikes* for outlier censoring are generated from within *fMRIPrep*, and their calculation may be adjusted with the command line options ``--fd-spike-threshold`` and ``--dvars-spike-threshold`` (defaults are FD > 0.5 mm or standardized DVARS > 1.5).
+*Regressors of motion spikes* for outlier censoring are generated from within *fMRIPost-AROMA*, and their calculation may be adjusted with the command line options ``--fd-spike-threshold`` and ``--dvars-spike-threshold`` (defaults are FD > 0.5 mm or standardized DVARS > 1.5).
 Regressors of motion spikes are stored in separate ``motion_outlier_XX`` columns.